Fondant Potatoes

 Recipe Variations

-Refrigerate: Cool completely and store in an airtight container for up to 3 days.
+- Refrigerate: Store any leftover potatoes in an airtight container for up to 3 days.
+Reheat gently in a skillet or oven so the exterior re-crispens.

 Fondant Potatoes